Kentucky Channel: KET ITV satellite service

 Shortly after the successful launch of the interactive Star Channels, in January 1989, KET expanded its instructional programming schedule, which had aired during school hours on the over-the-air KET network since its 1968 inception, to full-time services by launching a pair of closed-circuit satellite television instructional television services available free-to-air satellite systems made exclusively for use in education centers, one for elementary schools, and the other for middle and high schools.
 All schools in Kentucky were equipped with this technology by early 1990.
-Plans to launch these instructional television fixed services (ITFS) date back to the 1980s, when the network's over-the-air schedule was overly saturated with instructional programming, which led to the idea to launch the services and eventually, the interactive Star Channels after having conducted a study on how to expand its instructional television offerings, as well as the 1981 inception of KET Etc, a cable-only service that was the first attempt to start a second broadcast service to combat the overflow of programming on its primary network.
-A 1986 Lexington Herald-Leader interview with network founder and executive director O. Leonard Press revealed the plans to launch this satellite-based service.
+Plans to launch these instructional television fixed services (ITFS) date back to the 1980s, when the network's over-the-air schedule was overly saturated with instructional programming, which led to the idea to launch the services and eventually, the interactive Star Channels after having conducted a study on how to expand its instructional television offerings.
+This, along with the 1981 inception of KET Etc, a cable-only service that was the first attempt to start a second broadcast service, helped the network to combat the overflow of programming on its primary network.
+A 1986 Lexington Herald-Leader interview with network founder and then-executive director O. Leonard Press revealed the plans to launch this satellite-based service.

 Star Channel 703 provided PK-12 educational programming exclusively to public schools and libraries throughout the state, plus several other states.
 Star Channel 704 provided Annenberg/CPB Project programming, including college-credit telecourses and professional development series.